Word Formation in German:

 |der Weinschorle-Trinker = a man who drinks wine-spritzers|

-- In Hans-Ulrich Treichel's novel Tristanakkord (Suhrkamp, 2000), the hero is, in a small way, about to assist a famous musician in composing a work.
+- In Hans-Ulrich Treichel's novel Tristanakkord (Suhrkamp, 2000), the protagonist is, in a small way, about to assist a famous musician in composing a work.
 In contemplating the fame that he will achieve, he refers to it as "eine Trittbrettunsterblichkeit" (p.
 212).
-This coinage is made up of six separate elements: "Der Tritt" (step) and "das Brett" (board) combine to fashion "das Trittbrett" (running board, the footboard that runs along the side of certain trucks and antique automobiles).
+This coinage is made up of six separate elements: "der Tritt" (step) and "das Brett" (board) combine to fashion "das Trittbrett" (running-board, the foot-board that runs along the side of certain trucks and antique automobiles).
 German usage has given this word a metaphorical connotation: "hanging on" or "freeloading," especially in the term of "Trittbrettfahrer" (literally: running board rider).
 To "Trittbrett" the author adds "Unsterblichkeit" (immortality).
 That term is derived from "sterben" (to die); by adding the suffix "-lich" to the stem "sterb-", we get the adjective "sterblich" (mortal).
 To that comes the suffix "-keit", forming the noun "Sterblichkeit" (mortality).
 The prefix "un-", just as in English, produces the opposite meaning (immortality).
-Finally, the author combines "Trittbrett" and "Unsterblichkeit" to create a spontaneous coinage that will appear in no dictionary but is comprehensible to all: "Trittbrettunsterblichkeit" is an immortality that is achieved by riding in someone's wake.
+Finally, the author combines "Trittbrett" and "Unsterblichkeit" to create a spontaneous coinage that will appear in no dictionary but is comprehensible to all: "Trittbrettunsterblichkeit" is an immortality that is achieved by riding in someone's wake (or on someone's coattails).
 The English translation necessarily lacks both the compactness - and the humor - of the German original.

 More important are the complex meanings that can be compressed within compounds, constructions that are very hard to translate.
 Here is an example of one such possibility: